 -- See for Yourself

 Featured Lesson showcases the subtle elegance of a typical whole-movie lesson laid out in the same time order as the movie.
-Notice that the typical 4-9 page ESL movie lesson contains a brief story setup (understandable to a low-intermediate student), prompts (comprehension, discussion, essay), vocabulary notations, movie quotes, screen shots, resource links and more.
+Notice that this typical ESL movie lesson contains a brief story setup (understandable to a low-intermediate student), prompts (comprehension, discussion, essay), vocabulary notations, movie quotes, screen shots, resource links and more.
 It's all presented in a format that is consistent and adaptable.
 Thus, the ESL movie-lesson resources at Movies Grow English are engineered to be flexible for the teacher and transparent (jargon-free) for the student.
 Vocabulary items which appear in the world-renowned Academic Word List (Averil Coxhead, 2000) are marked with an asterisk*.
-Many of the MGE lesson plans are also available with simplified Chinese 简体中文 vocabulary annotations thanks to the generous assistance of Zhi Xin (Season) Li.
+Many of the MGE lesson plans are also available with simplified Chinese 简体中文 vocabulary annotations thanks to the generous contributions of Zhi Xin (Season) Li.

 -- Look more Closely

 You can inspect the action details of a typical MGE lesson at How to Use a Whole-Movie Lesson , where you'll find a detailed examination of the lesson's Content and Recommended Use.
 This "Anatomy of a Whole-Movie Lesson" discusses how its various aspects reference the actual movie in an intuitive manner that eases the burden of lesson planning.
 The anatomy also suggests how the lesson references the efficient use of time in the classroom.
 Once the busy ESL professional becomes familiar with the consistent design-simplicity of an MGE movie lesson, both lesson planning and class management become easier!
 Having spent many a weary hour designing movie lessons, often through trial and error, I've come to appreciate this benefit, first hand.